stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 In theory, most of these cost-limits can be changed without necessitating a hard-fork or network-upgrade -- the exact procedure is described in [SIP-006](https://github.com/stacksgov/sips/blob/main/sips/sip-006/sip-006-runtime-cost-assessment.md#cost-upgrades).
-We evaluated the feasibility of this approach and concluded that the current implementation of the mechanism is badly designed, in that it does not allow network participants to _quickly_ adapt the system based on availability of benchmarking data and faster implementations.

-Further, there are some performance improvements that _can not_ be incorporated using Clarity cost upgrades and necessitate a network-uprade.
+However, there are some performance improvements that _cannot_ be incorporated using Clarity cost upgrades and necessitate a network-uprade.
 Specifically:

 * [The MARF could be 2x faster with minimal